NPR ran an article on the Maglite company.

 The new one’s quite a bit better than the old one, but there’s still no built-in “upgrade in-place” feature, so in a few years someone’s (hopefully I’ll be in grad school by then) going to have upgrade to the next version.
 That’ll suck; a lot of the configuration is stored in some unknown way, and not accessible to the GUI or the configuration files.
 If even the tiniest thing gets out of whack (which happens on occasion), diagnosing the problem (not to mention fixing it) is a massive pain in the ass.

-Compare that to Windows Server Update Services — a simple Group Policy change on the clients and the clients get all their Windows Updates from the WSUS server, which can manage which updates are to be deployed to clients.
+Compare that to Windows Server Update Services — a simple Group Policy change on the clients (( We don’t have an Active Directory, so we can’t push it from a central system, but have to do the changes by hand.
+There’s a lot of inertia and legacy systems here.
+Oh well. )) and the clients get all their Windows Updates from the WSUS server, which can manage which updates are to be deployed to clients.
 Quick, simple, and scalable, all through an intuitive GUI.

 Say what you will about Microsoft, but they have enterprise-class management down pat.
 This anti-virus company, though…not so much…